-Pure Climate Stocks IPOs to watch in 2022
+Pure Climate Player’s IPOs to watch in 2022

 Investing in green stocks can be a high-risk/high-reward proposition.
 Investing in green IPOs can be even trickier.
 Projecting a company’s performance in a rapidly evolving sector adds an extra degree of uncertainty that can be partially overcome by rigorous analysis.

 With that in mind, which green IPOs performed well last year?
 Which ones disappointed investors?
-And how is the market for green stock market debuts?
+And how is the market for green stock market debuts shaping up for 2022?
 We’ll answer each of those questions in turn.
 But first, let’s take a closer look at the green IPO space itself.

 Green IPOs: what opportunities do they hold for retail investors?